treinartz/APCS.ProcessingResources/chapters/oop.md

 ## Part 4: Projects
-For Interfaces,  have students create a snowflake based on the following Interface Your task is to create a class in processing that implements the Snow interface.
-The Snow interface is shown below.
+For Interfaces,  have students create a snowflake class in Processing that implements the Snow interface below.
 ```java
 public interface Snow{